ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 {: pre}

 ## Next Steps
+{: #ilm-elasticsearch-next-steps}

 ILM is very feature-rich and in this tutorial you have only explored the basics of it.
-Learn more about ILM on the Elastic website and think about how it can help you manage your data in an efficient way.
+ILM can help you manage your data in an efficient way.
+For more information, see [ILM: Manage the index lifecycle](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html).